 - All of Action 1 & 2

 - Switch to rechargeable batteries for your home.
-Each rechargeable battery may substitute for hundreds of single-use batteries.
+Each rechargeable battery can replace hundreds of single-use batteries.